Skip to main content

 • if there’s a fire – get out, stay out and call the Fire and Rescue Service immediately

-• you should consider getting a fire extinguisher and a fire blanket - know how to use them properly
+• consider getting a fire extinguisher and a fire blanket - know how to use them properly

-• do not dry clothes on or right next to a heater
+• do not dry clothes on or near a heater

-• make sure heaters are working properly – use a Gas Safe engineer to fix gas heaters
+• make sure appliances are working properly and are serviced regularly by a qualified engineer

 • turn gas off when not in use